You can find some of the best grocery deals in the least likely places, and that’s still the case with the pandemic happening all around us.

 8. Purchase dog food on Amazon.

 Find the same quality dog food you’d get at Costco on Amazon.
-Costco’s 40 lb. bag of Kirkland Signature Nature’s Domain dry dog food comes from the same manufacturer as Diamond Naturals dog food but is $0.97/lb. versus $0.80/lb. on Amazon.
+Costco’s 40 lb. bag of Kirkland Signature Nature’s Domain dry dog food comes from the same manufacturer as Diamond Naturals dog food but is $1.10/lb. versus $0.90/lb. on Amazon.
 Did I mention you don’t have to lug a 40 lb. bag of dog food around the store when you get it delivered right to your home?
 Double score!

 9. Get milk at drugstores like CVS.

-Although the regular price tends to be higher than what you’d find at a grocery store, CVS often offers sale prices and ExtraBucks promotions that can be stacked with regional newspaper coupons.
+Now on to how you can save: Although the regular price tends to be higher than what you’d find at a grocery store, CVS often offers sale prices and ExtraBucks promotions that can be stacked with regional newspaper coupons.

 10. Buy baking products at Walgreens and other drugstores.